VirtualPantry/VirtualPantry/README.md

 * [x] User can view items from the grocery list
 * [x] Add item manually to pantry
 * [x] Add item manually to the grocery list
-* Send item from grocery to pantry
+* [x] Send item from grocery to pantry
-* Send item from pantry to grocery
+* [x] Send item from pantry to grocery
 * [x] Remove item from grocery list
 * [x] Remove item from pantry
 * [x] Search for items in pantry
 * [x] Search for items in grocery
-* User can view history of items
-* User can report bugs
+* [x] Automatically moves item from pantry to shopping cart based on quantity or expiration date

 **Optional Nice-to-have Stories**